 I have published several peer-reviewed articles about cosmetic surgery and race.
 In a paper in Ethnic and Racial Studies, I show how ethnic-specific beauty standards have proliferated in the U.S. By contrast, another paper traces the emergence of a pan-ethnic “Asian” beauty ideal in multiethnic, Muslim-majority Malaysia, among other options.
 Different racial/ethnic identities and formations emerge in interaction between cosmetic surgeons and patients.
 Yet at international conferences and in the pages of journals, efforts to promote transnational exchange in cosmetic surgery have led to a sedimentation of a few racial types of patients, aesthetics, and techniques.
 This work suggests that under medical consumerism, racial categories may take on more salience, denoting aesthetic preferences as well as perceived bodily differences.

 Another paper argues that cosmetic surgeons perform forms of gendered embodied labor in order to forge strong connections with patients.
+And a chapter in Handbook of Beauty and Inequality (open access) gives a broader overview of cosmetic surgery and how it relates to social inequalities along the lines of race, gender, class, and nationality.

 Past Projects